 For this purpose a creditor’s security is deemed to be in jeopardy if the court is satisfied that events have occurred or are about to occur which render it unreasonable in the creditor’s interests that the company should retain power to dispose of the property which is subject to the floating charge.

-Our expert team of statutory demand solicitors at Francis Wilks & Jones are here to help you with your statutory demand questions.
-Our knowledge of stat demands and practical daily experience means that we can assist whatever the nature of your statutory demand claim.
+Our expert team of solicitors at Francis Wilks & Jones are here to help you with your statutory demand questions.
+Avoid common mistakes.
+Contact one of our friendly team today.